 We offer adult-focused master's degrees in Wichita, Topeka, the greater Kansas City area and online.
 Not all courses and programs are available in all locations or in both online and on-campus formats.
 Please check with your Admissions Counselor for more details.

 Need more information?
-Request information about the Master of Business Law at Friends University.
-You can also contact Graduate Admissions Program Representative Kat Wohlford at 316-295-5301 or email@example.com.
+Request information about the MBA degree at Friends University.
+You can also contact Graduate Admissions Program Representative Mandy Fouse in the Admissions Office at 316-295-5874 or firstname.lastname@example.org.